HealthFlex

 When Teachers Recommend a Speech-Language Evaluation

-May 27, 2025pcsoklahomaParental ResourcesSpeech & Language Disorderschild evaluation OKspeech testing at schoolteacher recommends speech therapy
+May 27, 2025pcsoklahomaParental ResourcesSpeech & Language Disorderschild evaluation OKspeech testing at schoolteacher recommends speech therapy2

 Understanding the Role of Teachers in Speech-Language Evaluations